Leptogenesis in Inflationary models with Non-Abelian Gauge Fields: Inflato-Natural Leptogenesis, the Setup

-where $\chi$ is the axion field, $F_{\mu\nu}$ is the field strength of an $SU(2)$ gauge theory and $F\tilde F =\epsilon^{\alpha\beta\mu\nu}F^a_{\mu\nu}F^a_{\alpha\beta}$.
-The spacetime indices will be denoted by Greek letters while the gauge indices by small Latin indices $a,b,c=1,2,3$.
-This model has two dimensionless parameters gauge coupling $g$ and axion-gauge field coupling $\lambda$, and two dimensionful parameters $\mu$ and $f$.
-Hereafter, we will work in units where $\mpl^{-2}=8\pi G=1$.
-2mm \paragraph{\textbf{Review of chromo-natural inflation.}} To study inflationary FLRW trajectories of chromo-natural model, we start with the following background metric and gauge field \cite{Adshead:2012kp} With the above field configuration the rotation symmetry is retained, compensating the rotational non-invariance caused by turning on vector gauge fields in the background with the global part of the $SU(2)$ gauge symmetry group \cite{gauge-flation-short,gauge-flation-long,Galtsov}; $\psi(t)$ is a scalar under spatial rotations.
+To study inflationary FLRW trajectories of chromo-natural model, we start with the following background metric and gauge field \cite{Adshead:2012kp} With the above field configuration the rotation symmetry is retained, compensating the rotational non-invariance caused by turning on vector gauge fields in the background with the global part of the $SU(2)$ gauge symmetry group \cite{gauge-flation-short,gauge-flation-long,Galtsov91,Galtsov09,Galtsov10,Galtsov11}; $\psi(t)$ is a scalar under spatial rotations.

-The slow-roll inflationary trajectories of the above model has been discussed in \cite{Maleknejad:2012fw,progress}.
+The slow-roll inflationary trajectories of the above model has been discussed in \cite{Maleknejad:2012fw,Mark-Peter,MaleknejadZarei}.
 For these trajectories $\dot\chi/H\chi\sim \epsilon$, $\dot\psi/H\psi\sim \epsilon^2$, and during slow-roll inflation \be \ee where $H=\dot a/a$ is the Hubble parameter and, $\epsilon$ and $\eta$ are slow-roll parameters \be \epsilon=-\frac{\dot H}{H^2}\,,\qquad \eta=\frac{\ddot H}{2\dot H H}\,, \ee and $\simeq$ stands for equality up to the first order in $\epsilon,\ \eta$.

-This model can lead to successful inflation for a wide range of its parameter space \cite{progress}.
+This model can lead to successful inflation for a wide range of its parameter space \cite{Mark-Peter,MaleknejadZarei}.
 Two regions which have been studied more thoroughly are the small axion region $\chi_0/f\ll 1$ and large axion region $\chi_0/f\sim \pi$.
 (The large axion region the chromo-natural model is equivalent to gauge-flation model \cite{SheikhJabbari:2012qf}.)\footnote{Gauge-flation is two-parameter inflationary model described by the action \cite{gauge-flation-short}

 This model may be obtained from chromo-natural model upon integrating out the axion $\chi$ \cite{SheikhJabbari:2012qf}.} Typical value of parameters for these two regions are: